-That festival is the result of the vision of a group of educators from Ocú, who saw the need to formalize those festivals and fairs that have been held in Ocú by their ancestors, ever since the era when Panama was still part of Colombia.
-This important festival was first celebrated in August of 1967 (when those festivities that have been celebrated since the beginning of the Republic of Panama were first named).
+This festival is the result of the vision of a group of educators from Ocú who saw the need to formalize the festivals and fairs that their ancestors had celebrated in Ocú ever since the era of Panama's union with Colombia.
+This important festival was first held in August of 1967, the date when those festivities that had been celebrated since the beginning of the Republic of Panama were first named.

-The district of Ocú is located in the province of Herrera, 243 kilometers from Panama City, a trip of 3 hours and 10 minutes.
+The district of Ocú is located in the province of Herrera, 243 kilometers from Panama City, a trip that takes 3 hours and 10 minutes.

-Bus: From the Grand Station in Panama City you can board a bus that follows the Panama- Chitré route.
-In Chitré, transfer to a bus to Ocú, taking around 30 to 45 minutes.
+- Bus: From the Albrook Grand Station in Panama City board a bus bound for Chitré.
+Once in Chitré, transfer to a bus that will take you to Ocú in approximately 30 to 45 minutes.

-Plane: If you wish, you may take a flight from the Marcos Gelabert airport in Panama City to the city of Chitré, where you can board a bus headed to the town of Ocú.
+- Plane: You may fly from the Marcos Gelabert airport in Panama City to the city of Chitré, where you can transfer to a bus headed to the town of Ocú.

-Car: If you wish to make the trip in your own car, take the Interamerican Highway.
-Once you pass the checkpoint at Divisa, it will take you 10 to 12 minutes to reach the town known for Manito.
+- Car: If you wish to make the trip in your own car, take the Pan-American Highway.
+After passing the checkpoint at Divisa, it will be another 10 to 12 minutes before reaching the town of "Manitos".